aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Make campaign budget decisions-README.md

 ---

+## Executive Summary
+Social and Shopping ads drove the highest ROI, while Search and Display underperformed.
+Reallocating ~15% of budget and optimizing landing pages can increase overall profitability by **10–15%**.

+---

 ## **Project Scenario**
 I am a Digital Marketing & E-commerce Analyst who just completed work on a multi-channel advertising campaign for an e-commerce business.
 The campaign included search ads, display ads, social ads, and shopping ads.
 As part of the project debriefing, I was responsible for calculating and presenting the campaign’s ROI to help guide future advertising budget decisions.

 ---

-## **Project Objective**
+## Project Objectives
-My objectives in this project were to:
 1. Calculate and analyze **ROI using ROAS and LTV** for each campaign channel.
 2. Evaluate **LTV to CAC ratios** and **customer purchase percentages**.
 3. Provide **data-driven recommendations** for future budget allocation.